restsql/restsql/README.txt

         WEB-INF/
         index.html

-Properties Files: Create your restsql.properties, database.properties and log4j.properties (or logging.properties) as above.
-The restsql.properties and database.properties can exist outside the restSQL webapp, however the log4j.properties/logging.properties must exist within the classpath in WEB-INF/classes.
+Properties Files: Create your restsql.properties and log4j.properties (or logging.properties) as above.
+The restsql.properties can exist outside the restSQL webapp, however the log4j.properties/logging.properties must exist within the classpath in WEB-INF/classes.
 Note that it will not load properly if you put the logging properties in WEB-INF/lib.
 You do not have to create the logging directory or directories, e.g. /var/log/restsql.
 The logging frameworks will do this automatically.

 web.xml: Change the restSQL WEB-INF/web.xml.
 The LifecycleManager needs to know where to load your restsql.properties.
 Here's an example:

     <context-param>
         <param-name>org.restsql.properties</param-name>
-        <param-value>/etc/opt/company/restsql/restsql.properties</param-value>
+        <param-value>/etc/opt/business/restsql/restsql.properties</param-value>
     </context-param>

 Naming: You may deploy this as a single file or exploded war to your JEE container.
 Rename it to restsql.war or webapps/restsql if you want the path to be http://yourhost:port/restsql.
-Containers like Tomcat use the war file name instead of the web.xml's id to name the web app.
+Containers generally use the war file name instead of the web.xml's id to name the web app.
 Additionally, the SDK's HTTP API Explorer will work without any customization.

 Deploy: Copy your exploded war or war to your container's webapps dir and restart the container, or deploy the webapp in your preferred style.
 All third party dependencies are included in the war distribution in the WEB-INF/lib.